Płock Voivodeship (1975–1998): Plock Voivodeship (15th century-1795)

 Płock Voivodeship (Polish: Województwo Płockie) was a unit of administrative division and local government in the Kingdom of Poland from the 15th century till the partitions of Poland in 1795.
 Together with the Rawa Voivodeship and Masovian Voivodeship it formed the province of Mazovia.

-Płock Voivodeship 1816 – 1837
+Płock Voivodeship 1816–1837

-Lublin Voivodeship was one of the voivodeships of Congress Poland.
+Płock Voivodeship was one of the voivodeships of Congress Poland.
 Formed from Płock Department, transformed into Płock Governorate.